 Goodness is our guiding principle.

 Organic farming has a big impact.
 It nourishes the soil rather than stripping it of its nutrients so that the soil stays healthy for future generations.
-It’s better for the people working in the fields.
-And, of course, it’s better for you.
+And it’s better for the people working in the fields.

 All of our dishes are non-GMO, and we’re a proud supporter of GMO labeling initiatives because we believe that people have a right to know what they put in their bodies.
 We were also one of the first to market with non-BPA-lined cans, and we’re happy to see many other food companies following our lead.